henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/general-requirements.md

 ---

 # General Requirements

-Since this is just a web app that can be accessed on a tablet, laptop, or a phone, all that is really needed is beyond those products is a connection to the internet.
+Since this is a web based game, all that is needed is a device that is can connect to the internet and access the web.